dmckinnon/dmckinnon.github.io/_posts/2022-03-01-Samus-Arm-Cannon.markdown

 ![First attempt](/assets/cannon/led_bar.png){: .center}

 #### Other circuitry
 So we have our arduinos, we have our motors, what else do we need?
-Like I hinted to earlier, I did want to attempt a battery voltage reader, and made a voltage divider from resistors to read the voltage of each cell, but unfortunately this read values that were really off and after some circuit debugging I abandoned it.
+Like I hinted to earlier, I did want to attempt a battery voltage reader, and made a voltage divider from resistors to read the voltage of each cell.
+Unfortunately this read values that were really off and after some circuit debugging and attempted calibration I abandoned it.
 So all I needed was a voltage regulator to bring the 12v battery down to 5v to power the lights, arduinos, and servo (it was 1.5 amps, which is easily enough), and then a level switcher to go from the 3.3v feather arduino to the 5v control arduino.
 This was all awkwardly soldered onto a circuit board that sat below the battery, glued onto the plastic:

 ![First attempt](/assets/cannon/mess_of_wires.jpg){: .center}

 Yes, this is a horrible mishmash of wires, and the circuit went through several designs.
 I tried to glue a lot of the wires down, but it was hard to get a glue gun in there after the elbow piece.
 If I did this again, I would design my own circuit board that held everything necessary, and then model wire clips into the sides of the piece to hold eerything out of the way.

 ### Paint
-Given that this was 3D printed, I had to sand the surface smooth before painting, otherwise you get these print artefacts where you can see the layer lines.
+Given that this was 3D printed, I had to sand the surface smooth before painting - otherwise you get print artefacts where you can see the layer lines.
 First a 60 grit pass, then 120 grit, then 240 grit to polish it off.
 This was particularly difficult around the little edges, nooks, and crannies, but I got most of it.

 ![First attempt](/assets/cannon/sanding2.png){: .center}

-Then an undercoat layer.
+Then came the undercoat layer.
 I was going off [Frankly Built's](https://youtu.be/wEHG-zrrdW0?t=549) painting guide to start - automotive primer, then a base colour layer, then automotive metallic finish.
 It was difficult finding the right undercoat colour for the metallic green I was using, since these automotive metallic finishes let some undercoat colour through, but not much - eg. for other builds I did gold underneath with a red finish, that mostly looks red but at certain angles you can see the gold combine in with a really nice effect.
-The primer at least covered most of the sanding imperfections
+The primer at least covered most of the sanding imperfections:

 ![First attempt](/assets/cannon/priming.png){: .center}